hanami/guides/content/v2.0/introduction/getting-started.md

 ---

 <p id="getting-started-lead" class="lead">
   Hello.
-If you're reading this page, it's very likely that you want to learn more about Hanami.
+If you're reading this page, it's likely you want to learn more about Hanami.
+This is great, and we're excited to have you here!
-  That's great, congrats!
-If you're looking for new ways to build maintainable, secure, faster and testable web applications, you're in good hands.
   <br><br>
-  <strong>Hanami is built for people like you.</strong>
+  If you're looking for new ways to build maintainable, secure, faster and testable Ruby applications, you're in for a treat. <strong>Hanami is built for people like you.</strong>
   <br><br>
-  I warn you that whether you're a total beginner or an experienced developer <strong>this learning process can be hard</strong>.
-  Over time, we build expectations about how things should be, and it can be painful to change. <strong>But without change, there is no challenge</strong> and without challenge, there is no growth.
+  Whether you're a total beginner or an experienced developer, <strong>this learning process may still be hard</strong>.
+Over time, we become used to certain things, and it can be painful to change. <strong>But without change, there is no challenge</strong> and without challenge, there is no growth.
   <br><br>
-  Sometimes a feature doesn't look right, that doesn't mean it's you.
-  It can be a matter of formed habits, a design fallacy or even a bug.
+  In this guide we'll set up our first Hanami project and build a simple web app.
+We'll touch on all the major components of the Hanami framework, guided by tests at each stage.
   <br><br>
-  Myself and the rest of the Community are putting best efforts to make Hanami better every day.
+  <strong>If you feel alone or frustrated, don't give up, jump into our <a href="https://discourse.hanamirb.org">forum</a> and ask for help.</strong> We and the rest of our community are putting in our best efforts to make Hanami better every day.
   <br><br>
-  In this guide we will set up our first Hanami project and build a simple bookshelf web application.
-  We'll touch on all the major components of Hanami framework, all guided by tests.
-  <br><br>
-  <strong>If you feel alone, or frustrated, don't give up, jump in our <a href="http://chat.hanamirb.org">chat</a> and ask for help.</strong>
-  There will be someone more than happy to talk with you.
-  <br><br>
   Enjoy,<br>
-  Luca Guidi<br>
+  Luca, Peter and Tim<br>
-  <em>Hanami creator</em>
+  <em>Hanami core team</em>
 </p>

 <br>